S3 method for PlackettLuce

 Value

-objects of the same
+A data.frame of rankings objects of the same

-dimension as object$rankings
+dimension as object$rankings.

 Details

-(default) and there are no
+If multinomial is FALSE (default) and there are no

-tie parameters in the object (i.e. length(object$ties) == 1
+tie parameters in the object (i.e. length(object$ties) == 1),

 then rankings are sampled by ordering exponential random variates